-Also called ‘all-or-nothings’, ‘fixed return options’ or ‘digital options’, binary options enable you to make (or lose) money by predicting the short term movements in price of a share, commodity, currency or index.
-Usually the timeframes are short and you don’t have long to make your call – in some cases less than a minute.
+Also called ‘all-or-nothing’, ‘fixed return options’ or ‘digital options’, binary options enable you to make (or lose) money by predicting the short term movements in the price of a share, commodity, currency or index.
+Usually, the timeframes are short and you don’t have long to make your call – in some cases less than a minute.

 Once you’ve placed a trade, in most cases your money is locked in until the option expires.
 If you decide you’d like to stop trading, you should receive the balance of your account back.
 This is the initial sum you invested, plus or minus any wins or losses.
 Make sure you confirm this before paying your deposit.